Totally Geodesic Riemannian Foliations on Compact Lie Groups: Introduction

+where $\bar X,\bar Y$ are horizontal extensions of $X,Y$.
+We follow Ranjan \cite{ranjan} and denote $A^\xi X$ as the opposite dual of $A$ defined by:

+Let $\phi_t$ be the flow of a basic horizontal field $X$ and $c$ an integral curve of $\phi_t$.
+For any given $\xi\in\cal V_{c(0)}$, we define its \textit{holonomy field} along $c$ by Alternatively, $\xi(t)$ is the only vector field along $c$ that satisfies
-The \textit{dual leaf passing through $p\in M$}, $L^\#_p$, is the subset of points in $M$ that can be joined to $p$ by horizontal curves (compare Wilking \cite{wilkilng-dual} or Gromoll--Walschap \cite[section 1.8]{gw}).
-When the leaves of $\cal F$ are the fibers of a principal $G$-bundle $\pi\co P\to B$, the integrability tensor, infinitesimal holonomy fields and dual leaves replace classical objects: the curvature 2-form satisfies $\Omega(X,Y)=-2A_XY$; given $p\in M$, for any horizontal curve $c$, $\omega_{c(1)}\hat c(1)(\xi)=\omega_p(\xi)$, where $\omega\co TP\to \lie g$ is the connection one-form.
-Moreover, an action field $\xi$ satisfies $\hat c(1) \xi(c(0))=\xi(c(1))$; $P(p)$, \textit{the reduction of $P$ through $p$}, is the set of points that are reached by horizontal curves starting at $p$ (\cite[section II]{knI}), i.e., $P(p)=L^\#_p$.
-The Ambrose-Singer theorem \cite[Theorem 2]{ambrose-singer} identifies the Lie algebra of the holonomy group of $\pi$ with $\omega(T_pP(p))$.
-Our first result is an analogous characterization for Riemannian foliation:

-\begin{theorem} Let $\cal F$ be a Riemannian foliation with complete connection on a path connected space $M$.
+The \textit{dual leaf at $p\in M$}, $L^\#_p$, is the subset of points in $M$ that can be joined to $p$ by horizontal curves (compare Wilking \cite{wilkilng-dual} or Gromoll--Walschap \cite[section 1.8]{gw}).

+When the leaves of $\cal F$ are the fibers of a principal $G$-bundle $\pi\co P\to B$, the integrability tensor, infinitesimal holonomy fields and dual leaves replace classical objects: given a connection 1-form $\omega\co TP\to \lie g$, the curvature 2-form satisfies $\Omega(X,Y)=-2\omega(A_XY)$; for any holonomy field along a horizontal curve $c$, $\omega_{c(t)}(\xi(t))=\omega_{c(0)}(\xi(0))$.
+That is, $\xi(t)$ is the restriction to $c$ of the action field defined by $\xi$; $L^\#_p$ is \textit{the holonomy bundle through $p$} (see e.g. \cite[secnomition II]{knI} for a definition of the last).
+The celebrated Ambrose--Singer Theorem \cite[Theorem 2]{ambrose-singer} identifies the Lie algebra of the holonomy group of $\pi$ with $\omega(T_pP(p))=\omega(L^\#_p)$.
+Theorem \ref{thm:A} refines this result in the case of Riemannian foliations/submersions on non-negatively curved ambient spaces: \begin{theorem} Let $\cal F$ be a totally geodesic Riemannian foliation on a manifold $M$ of non-negative sectional curvature.
+Let $L^\#_p$ be the dual leaf of $\cal F$ through $p$.
 Then

 \end{theorem}